emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 ### 2. Install Ambassador API Gateway

 The Ambassador Edge Stack is installed by default.
-To install the Ambassador API Gateway you need to change the `image` to point to the OSS image and set `enableAES: false` in the `values.yaml` file.
-See below:
+To install the Ambassador API Gateway instead,  change the `image` to point to the OSS image and set `enableAES: false` in the `values.yaml` file.

+For example:

 ```yaml
 image:
   repositoy: quay.io/datawire/ambassador
   tag: $version$
 enableAES: false
 ```

-Install the chart using the `values.yaml` file:
+Then, install the chart using the `values.yaml` file:

 ```
 helm install ambassador datawire/ambassador -f values.yaml
 ```

-This can also be done with the `--set` flag:
+You can also install the chart with the `--set` flag:

 ```
 helm install ambassador datawire/ambassador --set image.repository=quay.io/datawire/ambassador --set image.tag=$version$ --set enableAES=false
 ```